lassebaerlandstrand/TDT4140-Flashy/DEVELOPER_GUIDE.md

 ### Creating a new branch

 This is a step by step guide on how to create a new branch.
-This developer guide will show how to do it with the terminal.
-You can do all these commands directly in VSCode by entering `Ctrl+Shift+P` or `Cmd+Shift+P` and typing what you want to do, like `Create branch`.

 1. First you need to be on the `dev`-branch (or the branch you want to branch out from).
 You can see which branch you are on by running `git branch` and you will be on the branch with the star next to it (or check the bottom left corner in VSCode).
 If you are on the wrong branch, use `git checkout <name-of-branch>` to change branch.
 ```